tonybutzer/npset/README.md

 # npset
-Repo to do detailes analysis of National Park Service ET Code for the AWS cloud.
+Repo to do detailed analysis of National Park Service ET Code for the AWS cloud.